pakim249CAL/Polygon-Asset-Deployment-Generic-Executor/README.md

 TODO:
 1. Make the delegate call payload contract work so that the calldata size can be reduced
-2. Generalize the functions so that more assets can be added or edited easily later
+2. Generalize the functions so that more assets can be added or edited easily later and for better testing
 3. Add a test suite and script that conforms to aave's codebase

+AGPL